-Everyone knows about 'Citizen Kane," so it's not as if I'm bringing a forgotten film to your attention.
+Everyone knows about "Citizen Kane" (1941), so it's not as if I'm bringing a forgotten film to your attention.
 This goes in my top three film experiences, along with "The Third Man" and "Gone with the Wind."
 The surprises are many in this film, with shifts of emotion and tone throughout.
+It follows the life of one Charles Foster Kane (Orson Welles), a boy of humble means who is propelled into a life of wealth and notoriety.
+Ultimately, he becomes a newspaper magnate who dabbles in other pursuits.
 The scenes of Kane as politician are absolutely the best depiction of politics you will ever see, as true today as they were the day this was filmed.

 This film excites me.
 It keeps me riveted for its entire length.
 Virtually every scene teaches me something about the human condition.
 The sheer brilliance and raw originality of this film astonish me every time I see it.

 Certain scenes stand out.
 The speech that Kane gives while running for Governor captures the essence of a politician to perfection, with the dramatic gestures and pompous promises.
 That it has perhaps the most famous backdrop in film history - the huge picture of Kane - hanging behind him, as if to say the man can never live up to the image, is icing on the cake.